Privacy-preserving fall detection at the edge using Sony IMX636 event-based vision sensor and Intel Loihi 2 neuromorphic processor: Methods

 \subsection{Training}

-\textbf{Event representation.} The asynchronous events produced by \ac{EVS} must be \textit{accumulated} into timesteps for inference on Loihi~2, and for training on GPUs.
-We accumulate events into constant temporal windows (same as the algorithmic timestep duration) and apply a per-pixel and per-polarity count to get a single graded input spike.
-The only exception is the binary LIF model where we use binary input spikes (i.e., at least one event was received within the corresponding temporal window) to keep the binary message-passing paradigm.
+\textbf{Events encoding.} The asynchronous events produced by \ac{EVS} must be \textit{accumulated} into algorithmic timesteps for inference on Loihi~2 and for training on GPUs.
+We accumulate events into constant temporal windows (i.e., algorithmic timestep duration) and apply a per-pixel and per-polarity count to get a single graded input spike.
+The only exception is the binary LIF model where we use binary input spikes (i.e., at least one event was received).
+During Loihi~2 timestep-based inference, event frames are not built, and events are simply encoded into sparse graded spikes.

 We design the fall detection system to operate at a fixed throughput of 16~Hz.
 Accordingly, we use the maximum timestep duration of 60~ms for the S4D-based models to accommodate the processing latency of the patched MCUNet backbone.
 For the spike-based models, we use a shorter timestep duration of 20~ms to enable finer-grained temporal processing, while accumulating spikes over three consecutive timesteps to maintain the same detection throughput.